Dell: Attempts at diversification

-2013 buyout
+2013 privatization

 After several weeks of rumors, which started around January 11, 2013, Dell announced on February 5, 2013, that it had struck a $24.4 billion leveraged buyout deal, that would have delisted its shares from the NASDAQ and Hong Kong Stock Exchange and taken it private.
 Reuters reported that Michael Dell and Silver Lake Partners, aided by a $2 billion loan from Microsoft, would acquire the public shares at $13.65 apiece.
 The $24.4 billion buyout was projected to be the largest leveraged buyout backed by private equity since the 2008 financial crisis.
 It is also the largest technology buyout ever, surpassing the 2006 buyout of Freescale Semiconductor for $17.5 billion.

 Michael Dell said of the February offer "I believe this transaction will open an exciting new chapter for Dell, our customers and team members".
 Dell rival Lenovo responded to the buyout, saying, "the financial actions of some of our traditional competitors will not substantially change our outlook."

 In March 2013, the Blackstone Group and Carl Icahn expressed interest in purchasing Dell.
 In April 2013, Blackstone withdrew their offer, citing deteriorating business.
 Other private equity firms such as KKR & Co. and TPG Capital declined to submit alternative bids for Dell, citing the uncertain market for personal computers and competitive pressures, so the "wide-open bidding war" never materialized.
 Analysts said that the biggest challenge facing Silver Lake would be to find an "exit strategy" to profit from its investment, which would be when the company would hold an IPO to go public again, and one warned "But even if you can get a $25bn enterprise value for Dell, it will take years to get out."

 In May 2013, Michael Dell joined his board in voting for the offer.
 The following August he reached a deal with the special committee on the board for $13.88 per share, a raised price of $13.75 plus a special dividend of 13 cents, as well as a change to the voting rules.
 The $13.88 cash offer (plus a $.08 per share dividend for the third fiscal quarter) was accepted on September 12 and closed on October 30, 2013, ending Dell's 25-year run as a publicly traded company.

 After the buyout, the newly private Dell offered a Voluntary Separation Program that they expected to reduce their workforce by up to seven percent.
 The reception to the program so exceeded the expectations that Dell may be forced to hire new staff to make up for the losses.

-Recent history
+Birth of Dell Technologies Inc.

-On November 19, 2015, Dell, alongside Arm Holdings, Cisco Systems, Intel, Microsoft, and Princeton University, founded the OpenFog Consortium, to promote interests and development in fog computing.
+On October 12, 2015, Dell Inc. announced its intent to acquire EMC Corporation.
+On September 7, 2016, the merger was completed.
+Resulting from the merger, a new parent company was formed — Dell Technologies Inc.